SanujaRubasinghe/IWT-Project/README.md

 # IWT-Project
-Edit login.php to add your credentials.
+Edit connect.php to add your credentials.